Wordle Hints

 Letter Clue

-The word contains the letter M.
+The word starts with the letter M.

 4